jasonnnnli/barcode-reader-docs/programming/features/read-different-source.md

 The DBR algorithm provides multiple ways to read images from different sources.
 This article will introduce the following methods.

-- Read from File
-- Read from Memory
+- `DecodeFile`: Decode barcodes from a still image.
+You have to specify the file path when using this method to decode the barcodes.
+- `DecodeFileInMemory`: Decode barcodes from an image file in memory.
+- `DecodeBuffer`: Decode barcodes with buffered image data and the width, height, strides and pixel format of the image.

-## Read from File
+## DecodeFile

 <div class="sample-code-prefix template2"></div>
    >- C